-83. A company went public two and a half years ago.
+Burn Rate e Policy .
+27 83.
+How does ISS calculate the burn rate and annual stock price volatility?
+27 84.
+A company went public two and a half years ago.
 However, the 10-K discloses three years of historical grant information.
 Does the burn rate policy apply?
-26 84.
+27 85.
 What action may a company take if it fails to meet the three-year average burn rate policy?
-27 85.
+27 86.
 What multiplier is used to evaluate whether the company has fulfilled its burn rate commitment?
-27 86.
+27 87.
 Are reload options included in the numerator of the three-year burn rate calculation?
-27 87.
-Which burn rate policy applies to a company whose GICS classification or Index Membership has been recently changed?
-88. Does the burn rate policy apply to a company that has been recently acquired?
-27 89.
-If a company assumes an acquired company's stock options in connection with a merger, will ISS exclude these stock options in the three-year average burn rate calculation?
-90. How many prospective burn rate commitments may a company maintain at one time?
-28 91.
+27 88.
+Which burn rate policy applies to a company whose GICS classification or Index Membership has been recent changed? - 89.
+Does the burn rate policy apply to a company that has been recently acquired?
+28 90.
+If a company assumes an acquired company's stock options in connection with a merger, will ISS exclude the stock options in the three-year average burn rate calculation?
+91. How many prospective burn rate commitments may a company maintain at one time?
+28 92.
 What are the implications for a company that is unable to fulfill its burn rate commitment?
-28 92.
+28 93.
 If a company reprices options, how will the shares be counted to avoid double counting?
-28 93.
+28 94.
 If a company grants performance-based awards, how will the shares be counted to avoid double counting?
-Lib eral Sha re Recycling 28 94.
+28 Liberal Sh nare Recycling .
+29 95.
 What is the liberal share recycling policy?
-95. Under what circumstances are shares considered "recycled"?
-28 96.
+29 96.
+Under what circumstances are shares considered "recycled"?
+29 97.
 Are SARs settled in cash considered "recycled"?
-28 97.
+29 98.
 What happens if a company provides a limit on the number of shares that it can recycle?
-29 Ac celerate l Vesting 98.
+29 Accelerat ed Vesting .
+29 99.
 What is ISS' view of accelerated vesting of awards upon a change in control?
-Lib nition of Change in Control 99.
+29 Liberal De efinition of Change in Control .30 100.
 What is the policy on liberal change in control definitions found in equity plans?
-100. What progressive action may a company take if its equity plans contain liberal change in control definitions?
-Fui ngible Pl 101.
+30 101.
+What progressive action may a company take if its equity plans contain liberal change in control definitions?
+30 Fungible Plans 102.
 How does ISS evaluate flexible share plans or fungible share pools?
-Dla on PId 102.
-How does ISS calculate the probable duration of a proposed equity plan share request?
-162 2(M) Pla ns 30 103.
-A post-IPO company submits an equity plan that has problematic issues (e.g. repricing provisions) for approval by public shareholders for the first time, solely for 162(m) purposes.
-The company will not be adding shares to 0 the plan or in any way changing any provision in the plan.
-Will ISS review the plan?
-Sto ock Option 104.
+30 Plan Dura ation 103.
+How does ISS calculate the probable duration of a proposed equity plan share request? .30 162(M) P lans 104.
+A post-IPO company submits an equity plan that has problematic issues (e.g. repricing provisions) for approve by public shareholders for the first time, solely for 162(m) purposes.
+The company will not be adding shares the plan or in any way changing any provision in the plan.
+Will ISS review the plan? to Stock Ont tion Overhang Carve-Out .
+31 105.
 When will ISS apply the stock option overhang carve-out policy?
-105. In the stock option overhang carve-out policy, what does ISS consider to be sustained positive stock performance?
-106. Is ISS making any exceptions to the sustained positive stock performance criteria in light of the financial debac experienced by almost all companies in 2009?
-107. Can ISS provide an example of a company providing such disclosure in order for ISS to carve out continuously i the-money options outstanding in excess of six years?
-108. How does ISS define high overhang cost in applying the stock option overhang carve-out policy?
-31
+106. In the stock option overhang carve-out policy, what does ISS consider to be sustained positive stock performance?
+31 107.
+Is ISS making any exceptions to the sustained positive stock performance criteria in light of the financial deba cle 31

-109. What does ISS look for with respect to the distribution of awards to executives vs. other employees (concentration ratio) in the stock option overhang carve-out policy?......31
+108. Can ISS provide an example of a company providing such disclosure in order for ISS to carve out continuous ly in- the-money options outstanding in excess of six years?
+31 109.
+How does ISS define high overhang cost in applying the stock option overhang carve-out policy?
+31 110.
+What does ISS look for with respect to the distribution of awards to executives vs. other employees (concentration ratio) in the stock option overhang carve-out policy?
+32